Võhandu jõe ürgorg-SOOHARAMETSA, Viira küla, Räpina vald, Põlva maakond

 Uku Cave is located next to the fallen in Sõjatare Cave.
 Väike-Sõjatare Cave is located 30 m downstream from Uku Cave.

-According to legend, the mother of the devil knit in the cave.
+According to legend, the mother of the devil used to knit in the cave.

 Sõjatare, however, is said to be an ancient sanctuary.
 Behind it, there is a tunnel with an iron door, where two devils come out once a year.